vctormb/dota-teams-nextjs/README.md

 # dota-teams-nextjs
 Search for Dota 2 teams to see their stats.

+Sample app made with NextJS.